zhangzhishan/cleanpkgcache/README.md

 - `PATH` - Path to the package cache directory (optional, defaults to `C:\PkgCache\VC17LTCG`)
 - `-d, --dry-run` - Show what would be deleted without actually deleting
 - `-v, --verbose` - Show detailed output about packages and versions
+- `--clean-roo-checkpoints` - Also clean checkpoints under the MS Roo Code and Roo Code Extension `tasks` folders that are older than ~2 months
 - `-h, --help` - Show help information
 - `-V, --version` - Show version information